 Simple precautions can actually make a big difference.
 Wear sensible shoes on days out and avoid commonplace leg and spinal injuries by never jumping into a pool until you know it’s deep enough.

-Finally, as well as your insurance documents, always carry your European Health Insurance Card (EHIC) with you in Europe: it will entitle you to free or significantly discounted healthcare.
+Finally, as well as your insurance documents, always carry your Global Health Insurance Card (GHIC) with you in Europe: it will entitle you to free or significantly discounted healthcare.

 Please be aware our Benenden Travel Insurance policy is available as different cover levels and additional add-ons may be required to be covered for particular events/activities/situations.
 The above events/activities/situations stated within this article may not be covered on every policy eventuality.
 Terms, conditions, limitations and exclusions apply.
 Please refer to the policy document when choosing your cover.